 In Goshen, students generally begin their journey with orchestra in the summer program before their fifth grade year meeting twice a week before or after school throughout their fifth grade year.
 In sixth, seventh, and eighth grade orchestra each meet daily as a class.
 At the high school we have three orchestra classes.
 Our Crimson Concert Orchestra is our freshmen orchestra.
 The Philharmonic Orchestra is our ensemble for sophomores, juniors, and seniors that are not enrolled in Symphonic Orchestra.
 Our Symphonic Orchestra is our top performing orchestra at the high school, and performs as a full orchestra in the second semester of the school year.
-We also provide students with a number of extra-curricular ensembles such as our high school Camerata Chamber Orchestra, Our GMS Alternate Strings, and our GHS String Jazz Ensemble.
+We also provide students with a number of extra-curricular ensembles such as our high school Camerata Chamber Orchestra, and our GMS & GHS String Jazz Ensembles.

-The Goshen High School Symphonic Full Orchestra is a 14 time Indiana State School Music Association State Finalist including two state runner-up performances in 2006 and 2007.
+The Goshen High School Symphonic Full Orchestra is a 16 time Indiana State School Music Association State Finalist including the past two years the event was held.
 The Goshen Orchestras have received a number of other high honors over the years including over twenty first place middle school orchestra awards at the Music in the Parks festival, many High School high honors at Heritage Festivals across the country.
-The Goshen Orchestra even received national ranking and performed at the World’s fair in Chicago, IL in 1933.
+The orchestra even received national ranking and performed at the World’s fair in Chicago, IL in 1933.
 We honor the traditions of the past as we continue in excellence for the future.